rstudio/blastula/README.md

 <img src="inst/graphics/blastula_diagram.png">

 Sometimes we need to send an email message based on the result of some automated analysis process.
 For those such instances, let's endeavor to send out some pretty-nice-looking HTML email messages.
 I mean, we have the technology.
 We can now make these emails a bit easier on the eyes.
-The **blastula** package makes it easy to sent out HTML emails.
+The **blastula** package makes it easy to send out HTML emails.
 We can use **markdown**, we can inject **R** code and objects into our email text.
 The best way to demonstrate this is to just show an example workflow...

 ### Sending an email message